samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 #### Rogue

-An NPC of the DM’s choice becomes [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude) toward you.
-You don’t know the identity of this NPC until they or someone else reveals it.
-Nothing less than a [Wish](/spells/2619213-wish) spell or divine intervention can end the NPC’s hostility toward you.
+An NPC of the DM's choice becomes [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude) toward you.
+You don't know the identity of this NPC until they or someone else reveals it.
+Nothing less than a [Wish](/spells/2619213-wish) spell or divine intervention can end the NPC's hostility toward you.

 #### Ruin